janecondon/Alcohol-Abuse-vs.-Health-Analysis/README.md

 Based on this plot:
 * People who rated their general health as 3-5 were less likely to engage in binge drinking than those who rated their general health as 1 or 2.

+### Logistic Regression to Predict the Likelihood of a Person Engaging in Binge Drinking Based on Mental and Physical Health